 erage Virginia incentive, according to a recent survey.
 Local economic development staff also ranked the COF grant as the state's third most useful incentive.
-Because the incentive is well designed and requires a local match, it generates high economic benefits for the state compared to other economic development incentives.
+Because the incentive is well designed and requires a local match, it generates high economic benefits for the state compared with other economic development incentives.

 COF met its job creation and capital investment goals collectively across projects from FY12 to FY21, which is a key performance measure for the overall program.
-However, only about 35 percent of projects met their individual job creation goals, likely because of project cancelations or projects failing to meet performance targets.
-Some of these projects failed before VEDP adopted a more in-depth due diligence and committee view process.
+However, only about 35 percent of projects met their individual job creation goals because of project cancelations or projects failing to meet performance targets.
+Some of these projects failed before VEDP adopted a more in-depth due diligence and committee review process.

-VEDP's other location and expansion grants have varying usefulness and economic benefits by businesses grant favorably.
-The VIP grant generates low economic benefits compared with other incentives because it does not require job creation, only job retention.
+VEDP's other location and expansion grants have varying usefulness and economic benefits by businesses